 False patina is in general black, coarse, and glossy or the color of verdigris, tender to the point of any sharp instrument.
 The genuine patina or antique encrustation is most often extremely brilliant and hard as the metal itself.

 Some more sophisticated false patinas are made by applying ground genuine patina material in binding medium or using other more advanced chemical methods.
 Sometimes, but rarely for an experienced collector, the result is convincing.
 Even the most convincing false patina is more likely than the genuine to wear or peel over time.

 Any coin with a false patina must be examined carefully to ensure the coin itself is genuine and to detect any tooling.

 The novice, unfamiliar with genuine patina must be cautious before condemning patina as artificial.
 Genuine patina can be softer, particularly if it is blue.
 A black patina is very often genuine and formed naturally in the desert soils of the Middle East.

 Powdery light green deposits, particularly in pits in the coin, are not patina but are an indicator of harmful oxidation, commonly referred to as bronze disease.
 Such coins must be treated to prevent further damage.

-Silver coins do not develop patina.
+Silver coins do not develop a patina.
 Silver darkens with age, which is referred to as toning.
 Thick black silver oxides, similar to patina, can develop in areas on a coin or cover it entirely.
 This is called horn silver.
-Horn silver is exceedingly difficult to remove and under the protruding oxide the silver is severely damaged because the oxide is made up mostly of the silver of the coin.
+Horn silver is exceedingly difficult to remove and under the protruding oxide, the silver is severely damaged because the oxide is made up mostly of the silver of the coin.